Interval Bound Interpolation for Few-shot Learning with Few Tasks: Abstract

 \section{Abstract}

-Few-shot learning aims to transfer the knowledge acquired from training on a diverse set of tasks, from a given task distribution, to generalize to unseen tasks, from the same distribution, with a limited amount of labeled data.
+Few-shot learning aims to transfer the knowledge acquired from training on a diverse set of tasks to unseen tasks from the same task distribution with a limited amount of labeled data.
 The underlying requirement for effective few-shot generalization is to learn a good representation of the task manifold.
-One way to encourage this is to preserve local neighborhoods in the feature space learned by the few-shot learner.
-To this end, we introduce the notion of interval bounds from the provably robust training literature to few-shot learning.
+This becomes more difficult when only a limited number of tasks are available for training.
+In such a few-task few-shot setting, it is beneficial to explicitly preserve the local neighborhoods from the task manifold and exploit this to generate artificial tasks for training.
+To this end, we introduce the notion of \textit{interval bounds} from the provably robust training literature to few-shot learning.
 The interval bounds are used to characterize neighborhoods around the training tasks.
 These neighborhoods can then be preserved by minimizing the distance between a task and its respective bounds.
-We further introduce a novel strategy to artificially form new tasks for training by interpolating between the available tasks and their respective interval bounds, to aid in cases with a scarcity of tasks.
+We then use a novel strategy to artificially form new tasks for training by interpolating between the available tasks and their respective interval bounds.
 We apply our framework to both model-agnostic meta-learning as well as prototype-based metric-learning paradigms.
-The efficacy of our proposed approach is evident from the improved performance on several datasets from diverse domains in comparison to a sizable number of recent competitors.
+The efficacy of our proposed approach is evident from the improved performance on several datasets from diverse domains compared to current methods.